-For farmers with ruminants, the coming spring could allow early access to pasture, taking the pressure off finding more land to keep animals and reducing feed costs.
-But delays in selling or moving stock can result in farms quickly run out of the lower cost pasture option to more costly conserved forage and feeding alternatives.
+For farmers with ruminants, the coming spring could allow early access to pasture option to more costly conserved and feeding alternatives., taking the pressure off finding more land to keep animals and reducing feed costs.
+But delays in selling or moving can result in farms quickly run out of the lower cost

-In either case, pastures and housing can fill up fast.
-Where freezer space is available, farmers can go ahead and slaughter and store.
+In either case, pastures andcan fill up fast.
+Where freezer space is available, farmers can go ahead and and store.
 However, this presents additional risks if the market does not recover quickly enough or customers are seeking only fresh product.

 What alternative markets are available?